AkshatM/BoxOfficeMojo-Data/README.md

 This repository currently contains:
 * `scraper.py`, a collection of scraping functions
-  * 'get_table_from(_url_)` - Takes in a valid BoxOfficeMojo URL and returns a list of raw HTML tables containing data on the URL.
+  * `get_table_from(_url_)` - Takes in a valid BoxOfficeMojo URL and returns a list of raw HTML tables containing data on the URL.
 To accomplish this task, it looks for all tables whose `tr` contains and attribute `bgcolor = #dcdcdc`.
 This pattern is consistent across BoxOfficeMojo, and enables easy grouping of all significant tables on the page.

 # Future Improvements